souperdoupe/crunkbong/scripts/README.md

-# crunkbong scripts
+# crunkbong-scripts
-D o N ' t.
-B i N g.
-T h E. b O n G.

-For best results, save these to /dev/null
+For best results, save to /dev/null